jeffrey-cochran/torch_bspline/README.md

-A simple, differentiable implementation of Bsplines for use in pytorch models.
-Written by Hugo Melchers at Eindhoven University of Technology.
+Implementation of differentiable B-spline functions in PyTorch, with some extra features.

+Author: Hugo Melchers, Eindhoven University of Technology